-As at December 31, 2022, management determined that, in the absence of sufficient independent observable evidence and other support for the valuation assumptions used under the income approach / discounted cash flow method, the fair value of MNAC's investment in CXTL cannot be readily determined.
-In accordance with IFRS 9, value has been assessed as \$nil as at December 31, 2022 (December 31, 2021 - \$4.259 million).
+As at December 31, 2022, management determined that, in the absence of sufficient independent observable evidence and other support for the assumptions used under the income approach / discounted cash flow valuation method, the fair value of the Company's investments in CXTL and Previcare could not be readily determined.
+In accordance with the provisions of IFRS 9, the fair value was then assessed as \$nil.